 1992: Pioneering work for “green tires”

-In the 1990s, saving energy was a prevalent topic and ULTRASIL® also played a key role here: The more silica in the tire tread, the lower the rolling resistance and, therefore, the lower the fuel consumption.
-Using silica as a filler in place of carbon black can lower fuel consumption – and therefore also CO2 emissions – by up to eight percent.
+In the 1990s, saving energy was a prevalent topic and ULTRASIL® also played a key role here: Using silica as a filler in place of carbon black can lower fuel consumption – and therefore also CO2 emissions – by up to eight percent.

 In 1992, a large tire manufacturer launched its pioneering green tire technology on the market.
 S-SBR/BR rubber blends combined with highly dispersible silica and silanes form the basis for tires with low rolling resistance, while simultaneously guaranteeing very good traction in rainy, snowy and icy conditions.